 Microcarriers are spherical beads that usually range from 60-300 microns in diameter (Figure 4).
-They are made of a variety of materials such as dextran (a polysaccharide), glass, polystyrene, acrylamide, and collagen [9].
+They can be made from a variety of materials such as dextran (a polysaccharide), glass, polystyrene, acrylamide, and collagen [9].
 The microcarriers can have different surface modifications which promote cell adhesion.
-They may be coated with collagen, FACT which is a modified collagen, or ProNectinF which is a polymer [9].
+They may be coated with collagen, FACT which is a modified collagen, or ProNectinF which is a protein polymer containing many copies of RGD, a cell attachment ligand [9].
 Positive or negatively charged molecules may also be introduced to the bead's surface.
-The beads may be nonporous or have micro or macropores which enhance the surface area of the bead and allow for a greater cell density.
+The beads may be nonporous or have micro- or macropores which enhance the surface area of the bead and allow for a greater cell density.
 Microcarriers are often used with bioreactors because of their versatile composition and because the spacing in between the beads allows for adequate perfusion of fluids.
-For the design alternatives, three different microcarriers were considered: BiosilonNunclon Delta Microcarriers, Cytodex 3, and Sigma-Solohill Microcarrier Beads.
+For the design alternatives, three different microcarriers were considered: Biosilon Nunclon Delta Microcarriers, Cytodex 3, and SoloHill Microcarrier Beads.